The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Two X-ray and Radio Luminous Quasars

 where $L_{2500}$ is the luminosity at $2 \, \mathrm{keV}$.

-In Fig. \ref{fig:lxaox}, left panel, we present the $L_{2-10 \rm keV}$-redshift plane X-ray detected quasars at $z>5.5$ \citep{nanni17,vito19,pons20,medvedev21,khorunzev21,wolf21,wolf22}.
-The average eROSITA sensitivity in units of fractional sensitive area is shown as colour-map (values for a typical equatorial eROSITA field).
+In Fig. \ref{fig:lxaox}, left panel, we present the $L_{2-10 \rm keV}$-redshift plane X-ray detected quasars in a redshift range $5.5<z<7.5$ and a luminosity range $44<\mathrm{log} \, L_{2-10 \, \mathrm{keV}}/\mathrm{(erg/s)}<46.5$ \citep{nanni17,vito19,pons20,medvedev20,khorunzev21,wang20,wolf21,wolf22,zappacosta23}.
+The average eROSITA sensitivity in units of fractional sensitive area is shown as a colour map (values for a typical equatorial eROSITA field).
 It was computed by forward-modelling the sensitivity of the instrument to a fiducial AGN, described here by an absorbed power-law with $\Gamma = 2$ and Galactic absorption, redshifted to $z= 6$ \citep[see][]{wolf21,wolf22}.
 The quasars J202040-621509 and J020916-562650 are among the most X-ray luminous quasars known to date.
 The spectral index $\alpha_{OX}$ is known to anti-correlate steeply with rest-frame UV luminosity L2500 for Type 1 AGN \citep[e.g.][]{steffen06,just07,lusso16}.
 We show the relation measured by \citet{nanni17} for a sample of $z>5.5$ quasars.
 In the right panel, we compare the $\alpha_{OX}$-L2500 of the newly discovered quasars with the sample X-ray detected ones from the literature.
 The $\alpha_{OX}$ values of J202040-621509, J020916-562650, and J230341-542730 significantly deviate from the measured relation.
 Their location indicates that they are X-ray over-luminous.